SNIR-NIMH/nd2totiff/README.md

 ## About The Project

 Nikon Biopipeline provides Widefield images using arbitrarily drawn ROIs.
-This pipeline takes an unstitched .nd2 file with multiple channels and focal points and
+This pipeline takes an unstitched tiled .nd2 file with multiple channels and multiple focal points and does the following,
-1. converts the nd2 file to tifs
+1. convert the nd2 file to tifs
-2. applies focus correction [[1]](#1) on the multiple z-planes using
+2. for every tile, apply focus correction [[1]](#1) on the multiple z-planes using
 ```
 https://github.com/sjawhar/focus-stacking
 ```
-3. stitches the tiles to create multi-channel 2D TIFF images.
+3. stitch the focus corrected tiles to create multi-channel 2D TIFF images.
-4. generates a pyramidal TIFF for fast QA using NGFF converter,
+4. generate a pyramidal TIFF for fast QA using NGFF converter,
 ```
 https://github.com/glencoesoftware/NGFF-Converter
 ```
-The stitching code is written in Matlab, the source files are also provided.
+The stitching code is written in Matlab, and all the source files are also provided.

 <!--Prerequisites -->
 ## Prerequisites
-* Python 3.10.
-The code is tested on Anaconda 2023.03-1 version, which can be downloaded from here,
+* Python 3.10: The code is tested on Anaconda 2023.03-1 version, which can be downloaded from here,
 ```
 https://repo.anaconda.com/archive/
 ```
-* Matlab Compiler Runtime (MCR): Download the 64-bit Linux/Windows MCR installer for MATLAB 2022a (v912).
+* Matlab Compiler Runtime (MCR): 64-bit Linux/Windows MCR installer for MATLAB 2022a (v912) is required
 ```
 https://www.mathworks.com/products/compiler/matlab-runtime.html
 ```
-* Java: If Java is not installed, either download from Oracle website with login, or from a login-free source
+* Java: If Java is not installed, download JDK-11 either from Oracle website with login, or from a login-free source
 ```
 https://www.openlogic.com/openjdk-downloads
 ```